craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Monsters....md

 Medium Humanoid;
 xx AC, xx HP
 35ft walk
-*Undervisible* - While the Warper is not within 10ft
+*Undervisible* - While the Warper is not within 10ft of an opponent, it becomes invisible.
 ```

 #### The Zombie